 Phoenix is very people-oriented and always wants to be by his person.
 He is fully housetrained and can remain inside the house alone for 8 hours without any problems.
 He does not counter surf and has never tried to eat food left on the dinner table.

-Phoenix generally walks easy on leash, but again, he does pull strongly when he sees other dogs.
+Phoenix generally walks easy on leash, but he does pull strongly when he sees other dogs--small or large.
 He is a good jogging partner and runs alongside his foster caretaker approx 15 miles each week.
 Phoenix loves to go for car rides and is a perfect passenger.

-Phoenix loves to to fetch tennis balls, and drops the ball at your foot perfectly every time.
+Phoenix loves to fetch tennis balls, and drops the ball at your foot perfectly every time.
 He will play this game for 20 minutes non-stop!
 Whoever adopts Phoenix will be well-rewarded by a dog who will show unconditional love and devotion.
 However, caution must always be employed to ensure that Phoenix does not go after a small dog.

 GSRSV rescued Phoenix from the Oakland shelter in July 2014.
 He is presently at GSRSV's rescue ranch in Pleasant Grove.
-His adoption fee is $225, which includes a microchip.
+His adoption fee is $210.

 Your message has been sent to German Shepherd Rescue of Sacramento Valley.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.